 Before a youth is sent to a secure youth treatment facility, the court must set the maximum term of confinement.
 It cannot be more than the time that an adult could receive for the same offense.
 The judge is also allowed to set a term below the adult maximum.
 There is no minimum term that must be imposed.5

 A ward committed for a WIC 707(b) offense (with one exception) must be discharged:

 One exception: If the ward committed a crime that would be punishable by 7 years or more for an adult.
 It does not have to be a WIC 707(b) offense.
 In that case, the juvenile must be discharged:

-Please note: A youth may NOT be committed to DJJ if he or she is sentenced to 90 days or less.
+Please note: A youth may NOT be committed to a secure youth treatment facility if they are sentenced to 90 days or less.

 Yes.
 The juvenile court has the authority to change or modify the conditions of wardship.
-For example, if a child's needs are not being met at DJF a motion to modify the commitment should be filed.
-If the court finds that the minor is not benefiting from DJF commitment it can change its previous orders.8
+For example, if a child’s needs are not being met at a secure youth treatment facility, a motion to modify the commitment should be filed.
+If the court finds that the minor is not benefiting from commitment, it can change its previous orders.8

 Yes.
-The Board of Juvenile Hearings (BJH), a department of the DJF:
+The Board of Juvenile Hearings (BJH), a department of the DJJ: